ward/run/_posts/2017-05-14-12-urenloop-and-plantentuinjogging.md

 ahead of me in the first 100-200 metre as I slowly reeled them in.
 Passed one easily enough, but the other gave a bit more trouble.
 Once I reached her around the halfway mark, she slowed down quite a bit though.
 Guess she went too hard, I quickly left her.
-In a third, our teammate that ran before us arrived with both our baton and the baton of another team.
+In a third lap, our teammate that ran before us arrived with both our baton and the baton of another team.
 I was rather confused with that until I passed a member of the other team, lying in the grass on the side, looking a bit dazed.
 Still not sure what happened there.
 Finally every hour had a "fun" lap.
 The two I witnessed was a naked round at 18:00 and a run in flippers at 19:00.
 Much to nobody's surprise, the naked run had pretty much